slebok/slebok/stories/prolog-fj-tapl/main.md

 %CHECKME: the extension to lists of types (required where?) needs to be made explicit.

-Note that the proof of subtype(C, D, P) may recur infinitely if the subtype relation is circular and hence not antisymmetric.
+Note that the proof of `subtype(C, D, P)` may recur infinitely if the subtype relation is circular and hence not antisymmetric.

 ## Evaluation

 ### Original Evaluation Rules

-The evaluation rules of FJ are given in TAPL, Fig. 19-3:
+The evaluation rules of FJ are given in Fig. 19-3 of TAPL:

 ![TAPL Fig. 19-3](TAPL%20Fig.%2019-3.png "Evaluation")